Roman Republic: First Punic War (264–241 BC)

-In order to hasten the end of the war, the consuls for 256 decided to carry the operations to Africa, on Carthage's homeland.
+To hasten the end of the war, the consuls for 256 BC decided to carry the operations to Africa, on Carthage's homeland.
 The consul Marcus Atilius Regulus landed on the Cap Bon peninsula with about 18,000 soldiers.
-He captured the city of Aspis, repulsed Carthage's counter-attack at Adys, and took Tunis.
-The Carthaginians supposedly sued him for peace, but his conditions were so harsh that they continued the war instead.
-They hired Spartan mercenaries, led by Xanthippus, to command their troops.
-In 255, the Spartan general marched on Regulus, still encamped at Tunis, who accepted the battle to avoid sharing the glory with his successor.
-However, the flat land near Tunis favoured the Punic elephants, which crushed the Roman infantry on the Bagradas plain; only 2,000 soldiers escaped, and Regulus was captured.
-The consuls for 255 nonetheless won a new sounding naval victory at Cape Hermaeum, where they captured 114 warships.
+He captured the city of Aspis, repulsed Carthage's counterattack at Adys, and took Tunis.
+The Carthaginians hired Spartan mercenaries, led by Xanthippus, to command their troops.
+In 255, the Spartan general marched on Regulus, crushing the Roman infantry on the Bagradas plain; only 2,000 soldiers escaped, and Regulus was captured.
+The consuls for 255 nonetheless won a naval victory at Cape Hermaeum, where they captured 114 warships.
 This success was spoilt by a storm that annihilated the victorious navy: 184 ships of 264 sank, 25,000 soldiers and 75,000 rowers drowned.
-The corvus considerably hindered ships' navigation, and made them vulnerable during tempest.
-It was abandoned after another similar catastrophe took place in 253 (150 ships sank with their crew).
-These disasters prevented any significant campaign between 254 and 252.
+The corvus considerably hindered ships' navigation and made them vulnerable during tempest.
+It was abandoned after another similar catastrophe in 253 BC.
+These disasters prevented any significant campaign between 254 and 252 BC.